nabinkdl/Travel/README.md

-# AirBnb Experiences Clone
+# Travel Experience

-A simplified AirBnb Experiences clone built with React.
+A simplified Travel Experiences clone built with React.

 ## What I've Learned